hunner/puppet-wordpress/README.markdown

   WordPress Plugin Directory.
 Full path, no trailing slash.
 Default: WordPress Default

 * `wp_additional_config`<br />
   Specifies a template to include near the end of the wp-config.php file to add additional options.
+As PHP does not allow Defines to be redefined this can not be used to redefine values already defined.
 Default: ''

 * `wp_config_content`<br />
   Specifies the entire content for wp-config.php.
 This causes many of the other parameters to be ignored and allows an entirely custom config to be passed.
 It is recommended to use `wp_additional_config` instead of this parameter when possible.